The Tampa Bay Buccaneers with head coach Jon Gruden begin their

 Southern California strikes at 11:45 AM, resulting in the evacuation of all attractions

 at the Disneyland Resort in Anaheim.
 Most attractions are reopened by the evening.
-The temblor -

 Today is National Lasagna Day